robintrayler/SIELO_procedures/isodat/isodat_sequence.md

 ## Introduction

-An *Isodat sequence* file is required for all analyses on the Costech 4010, ThermoFisher TC/EA, ThermoFisher Gasbench II, and ThermoFisher GC-Isolink instruments.
-This guide covers the basics of setting up routine analytical sequences for these instruments.
+An *Isodat sequence* file is required for all analyses on the Costech 4010 Elemental Combustion System.
+This guide covers the basics of setting up routine analytical sequences for this instrument.
 If you need to set up a specialized sequence (e.g., for method development or instrument testing) please consult the Technical Director.

 ## Instrument Run Logs